-How Long to Keep a Paycheck Stub?
+How Long to Keep a Paycheck Stub in 2020 ?

 Paperwork is an ongoing chore in life, especially with recurring documents such as bank statements, household bills, and pay stubs, and it is crazy to see how they can pile up fast.
 Knowing which papers to store and which ones you can help with this little fact of life, as many people keep paperwork or documents that no longer serve any purpose, outside of taking up space.
+2021 tax filing season begins Feb.
+12; IRS outlines steps to speed refunds during the pandemic

 Archive your paystubs